York County Community College Now Offers Lodging to Full-Time Students

 Our lodging is located in the Hampton Inn & Suites right here in Wells Maine, known as “the friendliest town in Maine.”
 It is just a short walk away from the beach with plenty of access to coastal town businesses and fantastic restaurants.

-Forty-nine+ beds will be available in fully furnished rooms, with additional amenities on-site for residential students such as weekly housekeeping as well as pool, and fitness center access.
-The student’s double bedrooms feature queen-sized beds, free wifi, television, mini-fridge, microwave, laundry facilities, and private full bathrooms.
-One Director along with four Student Advisors will be there to guide and assist you.
+Forty-nine+ beds will be available in fully furnished rooms, with additional amenities on-site for YCCC students in lodging such as weekly housekeeping as well as pool, and fitness center access.
+The double bedrooms feature queen-sized beds, free wifi, television, mini-fridge, microwave, laundry facilities, and private full bathrooms.
+Members of the college staff will be there to guide and assist you.

 The lodging community at YCCC offers an innovative take on community life, with the benefit of a unique and inclusive living opportunity.
 As involved members of the community, students will get to share similar goals and interests all whilst broadening friendships and experiences.
-Students will get support and build community with other students and staff through engaging programs and events.
+YCCC students in lodging will get support and build community with other students and staff through engaging programs and events.

 Are Meals Included?

-YES, three meals per day are included.
+YES, 12 meals per week at the YCCC Cafe plus everyday breakfast at the hotel are included.
 A hot continental breakfast is available seven days a week from 6 am – 10 am at the Hampton Inn & Suites.
 Lunch and dinner will be provided through our on-campus dining hall with both eat-in and take-away options.

 How Much Does It Cost?